-Our Scholarships programme is part of our charitable activity to support talented people at all stages of their career in film, television and games.
+BAFTA's UK Scholarship Programme is part of our charitable activity to support talented people at all stages of their career in film, games and television.

 BAFTA Scholars Jason Harris and Jurell Carter with Jamie Dornan.